Which church has understood that it can be saved by heresies? (Yona Friedman)

 TOWARDS A NEW ECOLOGY OF MIND (AND MACHINE)

 Ecology is the mechanism that makes a set of objects and people work together in a relation of mutual interdependency.
 Any alteration to the ecologic system has direct (or delayed) repercussions to the elements or the people that form an ecosystem.
 Moreover, the distinction between natural and cultural can no longer be claimed and any ecological approach that refuses to embrace this simple reality is doomed to fail.
+However, as we know from biology, the equilibrium of an ecosystem is always dynamic.
+In nature, the ability to change and adapt is a necessary condition for the successful fit of an organism within its environment.
+In nature, it is through the specialization of (initially) marginal tasks that, through evolutionary processes, living organisms adapt to unpredictable future circumstances.

 On the contrary, architecture and the city are still very much conceived and designed as a static, lifeless entity.
 Instead, they should be conceived like a living organism whose survival in the hostile environment depends on their possibility for change and adaptation within the context of a conservative use of resources [3].
 The built environment, to remain current and ‘future-proof’, needs to constantly adapt to its internal and external pressures.